Diesel on Tour: The Final Battle – Klaxons vs Clean Bandit

 When the two sets have come to an end the voting for a winner is due.
 The hostess proclaiming the result explains how very even the result is just before closing.
 Winning with only two percent of the votes, Jamie Reynolds takes home the game for this time and shows that integrity is more worthwhile than hipness.

-For further information about Diesel on Tour and future events visit here.
+For further information about Diesel on Tour and future events visit the show’s website here.

 Listen to Clean Bandit’s Diesel on Tour Mix here: